eljpsm/nkn-esi/README.md

 ### Querying

 Your facility now needs to find the exchange.
 To do this, you can run `registry query` on the facility shell.
-It will then prompt you for the registry public key and a country.
+It will then prompt you for the registry public key that you wish to use and a country.
 This corresponds to the country listed in your exchange config file.
 For now, just leave the default, either by pressing ENTER or typing in 'DC'.

 You will then receive a new exchange.
 To see the list of exchanges you have found, type in `registry list`.

 In the ESI, querying allows you to find exchanges based on shared or relevant details that may be important to you.
+In the real world, it would be likely that public keys for well known registries would be advertised by electricity utilities or other entities responsible for grid stability.

 ### Registering